faissaloux/termspark/README.md

     termspark.spark()
 ```

-### Raw
+## Raw
-You can print raw version wich is colors-code-free so you can print clean text into files for example.
+You can print raw version which is colors-code-free so you can print clean text into files for example.

 ```python
     from termspark.termspark import TermSpark